.357 Magnum Ammo

 Short-barrel defensive ammo: why it matters

 Snub-nose .357 Magnums (2–2.5” barrels) produce far less velocity than the standard test barrel.
-A 125gr JHP at 1,450 fps from a 4” barrel drops to ~1,200 fps from a 2” snubby.
+A 125gr JHP at 1,450 fps from a 4” barrel drops to roughly 1,200 fps from a 2” snubby.
 Standard JHPs are designed to expand at the higher velocity — some won’t expand reliably at 1,200 fps.

-The Speer Gold Dot Short Barrel line is specifically engineered for short-barrel revolvers.
+The Speer Gold Dot Short Barrel line is engineered for short-barrel revolvers.
 The 135gr version expands reliably at snubby velocities because the bullet construction is tuned for lower impact velocity.
 If you carry a J-frame or LCR in .357 Mag, use loads designed for the barrel length.

 | Load | Velocity | Penetration | Expanded Diameter |